stellarscience/dakota-stellar/packages/external/trilinos/cmake/tribits/doc/build_ref/TribitsBuildReferenceBody.rst

 directory is usually a programming error (i.e. a miss-spelled package directory name).
 But in a tarball release of the project, package directories may be purposefully missing (see `Creating a tarball of the source tree`_) and must be ignored.
-When building from a reduced tarball created from the development sources, set::
+When building from a reduced source tarball created from the development sources, set::

   -D <Project>_ASSERT_MISSING_PACKAGES=OFF

-Setting this off will cause the TriBITS CMake configure to simply ignore any missing packages and turn off all dependencies on these missing packages.
+Setting this ``OFF`` will cause the TriBITS CMake configure to simply ignore any missing packages and turn off all dependencies on these missing packages.

-Another type of checking is for optional inserted/external packages (e.g. packages who's source can optionally be included in and is flagged with ``TRIBITS_ALLOW_MISSING_EXTERNAL_PACKAGES()``).
+Another type of checking is for optional inserted/external packages (e.g. packages who's source can optionally be included and is flagged with ``TRIBITS_ALLOW_MISSING_EXTERNAL_PACKAGES()``).
 Any of these package directories that are missing result in the packages being silently ignored by default.
 However, notes on what missing packages are being ignored can